 Presence of real time data can go a long way.
 This can earn a company enormous profit.
-Further, modern organisations today, realize that data management is a great technique that can be arranged via quality management systems to ensure compliance.
+Further, modern organizations ensure compliance using quality management systems to manage data.

-Moreover, an organisation with long-term data management techniques can predict high profitability, good customer relations, efficiencies and consistency in product quality.
+Moreover, long-term data management techniques can predict high profitability, good customer relations, efficiencies and consistency in product quality.